najlaauni/UniversityLife/SECJ1013 - Programming Technique I/Lab Exercise 3/README.md

 # 🔧 Lab Exercise 1
-This repository contains my personal record of Lab Exercise 1 (Section 02) for my coursework.
-The task for this lab exercise was to construct a flow chart based on 4 sets that were given by the lecturer.
+This repository contains my personal record of Lab Exercise 3 (Section 02) for my coursework.
+The task for this lab exercise was to write a complete C++ program based on the following question.

 Date: 17 October 2025
-Time: 12:00am - 12.50am
+Time: 12:00pm - 12.50pm
-Venue: Online Class
+Venue: MPK6, N28

 ---

 ## 📘 Task Description

-I chose set 1 which needs to construct a flow chart that reads an integer number and then calculates the sum of its digits.
-After that, identify whether the sum of digits for the integer is a multiple of 3, 4, and/or 5.
-Also, I should use operator divide (/) and modulus (%) and also post-test loop to answer this question.
-From set 1, I have been required to : <br>
+From the question, I need to write a complete C++ program that helps the Ministry of Health (MOH) to determine the status of a zone by calculating the number of active cases for COVID 19.
+Also, I have been required to : <br>
-- View and understand the provided output of the set I chose
+- View and understand the provided output of the question
-- Construct a flow chart that has the same output as a set that I chose
+- Construct a complete C++ program that has the same output as a question
 - Save the file using the required naming format
 - Submit the flowchart through the eLearning platform